 Computer guided implantology

-When a patient has to undergo an implantology procedure, if his clinical situation allows it, in our practice we always use computer guided implantology (CGI).also called guided surgery or guided dental surgery).
+When a patient needs to undergo implant surgery, if their clinical situation permits, we always use computer guided implantology (calso called guided surgery or guided dental surgery).

-This technique allows implantology procedures to be carried out with a minimum of effort.even higher level of precision, making a less invasive surgery and, consequently, with a lighter post-operative course.
+This technique allows implantology procedures to be carried out with a minimum of effort.ivlevel of accuracy even higher, making a less invasive surgery and, consequently, with a Lighter postoperative course.

 Why is guided surgery more precise?

-Being able to carry out - albeit virtually - the operation before the patient undergoes the operation we are able to anticipate possible complications and establish all the stages of the operation.
+By being able to perform - albeit virtually - the surgery before the patient undergoes the operation, we are able to Anticipate possible complications and establish all steps of the operation.

 Why is guided surgery less invasive?

-The 3D model of the patient's mouth has another important function: that of creating a surgical guide thanks to which we can Drilling holes in the gum without the need to cut it with a scalpel.
+The 3D model of the patient's mouth has another important function: that of creating a surgical guide by which we can Drilling holes in the gum without the need to incise it with a scalpel.

-This is because the surgical guide already has holes that are placed where the implant will need to be inserted, with millimetric precisionso we don't have to open up the gum to see where to place the implants.
+This is because the surgical guide already has some holes that are placed where the implant will need to be inserted, with pinpoint accuracyso we don't have to open up the gum to see where to place the implants.

 This great advantage for the dentist translates into: